 Editor’s Note: One of the interesting side lights of this case is the unusual expertise of the lead attorneys.
-For example Justin Lewis was a partner in the Texas firm of Lewis Stevens, which was providing the services of Ron Johs, a truck accident lawyer in TX until this case required additional support.
+For example Justin Lewis was a partner in the Texas firm of Lewis Stevens, which was providing the services of Ron Johs, a notable truck accident lawyer in TX locales until this case required additional support.
 And William French’s main expertise is ip (intellectual property law).
 But the issues of this case are so fundamental to our society, that most litigators would find no trouble arguing with conviction.

 The class-action lawsuit brought against Target by the National Federation of the Blind has ended in a settlement agreement which includes concessions by Target to increase accessibility of Target.com and also payment of claimants.